 Third, if you are still confused as to your skin type, you can perform a simple test.
 Take a blotting sheet or tissue and pat it on different areas around your face.
 If the tissue comes away very oily, then you likely have oily skin.
 If the tissue has no oil on it and your skin feels tight, then you likely have dry skin.
 A combination of oil and dry areas equals—you guessed it—combination skin.
 Finally, if little oil comes off on the tissue, but your skin feels fine.
 You likely have a normal skin type.

 What’s so important about skin types?

 Why do you need to know your skin type?
 It’s simple.
-Different skin care products are usually designed for the diverse skin types—today you can also buy ones formulated for all skin types, but those are not the norm.
-If you don’t know your skin type, you could potentially buy a skin care product that could aggravate your skin and hurt instead of help it.
+Different skin care products are usually designed for diverse skin types—today you can also buy ones formulated for all skin types, but those are not the norm.
+If you don’t know your skin type, you could potentially buy a skincare product that could aggravate your skin and hurt instead of helping it.

 Can my skin type change?

 The short answer is: yes.
 Skin types can change due to your age, medical conditions, stress levels, or sun exposure.
 In general, younger people have more normal or combination skin, while skin can get increasingly drier as you age.

 External factors can also influence your skin type.
 The most influential among these is the weather.
 In the Northern hemisphere, fall and winter tend to be dry seasons.
 Also, the use of heaters tends to suck what little moisture is left right out of the air.
 This means that your skin could be getting dryer just by you living in your house.
 In this case, the use of a humidifier could help solve the problem.